- How To Store Ionized Water

 I help people every day to find just the right water ionizer for their budget and health.
 I hate to see people spend extra money to ensure they are getting the very best water ionizer and then turn around and store it in such a way as to lose the pH and ORP benefits unnecessarily.

 The wrong storage of ionized water wastes money and health benefits!

 I've tried every single way possible of storing ionized water [plastic, glass, stainless] and all kinds of shapes, designs and sizes of water container, and the very best ionized water containers I've found are: A special vacuum-sealed, stainless, bottle or a simple mason jar was best, but there are problems with aesthetics, breakage and the lid-rusting that made me seek out another solution.
 The stainless-vacuum sealed bottles come in two styles, wide-mouth and narrow-top.
 You can see all of the choices on this page.
 Accessories & Other Products.

 Vacuum-Sealed, Stainless Sports Bottles:

-The principle of the vaccuum sealed bottle and mason jar are similar.
+The principle of the vacuum sealed bottle and mason jar are similar.
 Eliminate the air from the storage compartment and you will get better preservation of the pH and ORP.

 The vacuum bottle eliminates the air by inserting a nipple-topped, sealed lid into the neck of the bottle.